nickyiliwang0000/h/applied-javascript/how-to-organize-your-javascript.md

 whereAmI(); //logs "Earth"
 ```

-The locally scoped `planet` variable overrides the global one.
+The `planet` variable that is printed is the value that is scoped to the function it was called from.

 ```js
 let planet = "Earth";